Tournament Guide

 • Weather: It’s pretty simple when you think about it.
 Cold?
 Bring layers.
 Wet?
 Bring rain gear and a change of clothes – don’t forget socks (you can never pack too many).
 Hot?
 Bring ample water, a hat, and sunglasses.

 • Course Amenities: Often are no washroom facilities or running water nearby so make sure you pack enough water (and take out whatever containers you brought in) and supplies.
-If you’re the outdoorsy type, bring what you need to “sort yourself out” – but keep the environment in mind!
-Otherwise, figure out where the nearest washrooms are to the course and visit them before you start playing.

 • Accommodations: If you’re looking to compete on a budget, camping is always an option.
 There are often plenty of places, so shop around for the deals.
 For those with a bit more money to burn, or who are looking to make a family vacation out of it, cabin style camping, or even a motel/hotel might be available.
 (Unless you’re in the sticks.
 If so, see the previous option.)